fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

   look in the IPv6 Neighbor Cache, and any other AFI means No Such Table Entry since there is no table.

+* Split the acknowledgements, and created a placeholder authors section.

 # IANA Considerations {#IANA}

 IANA is requested to update the references for the below